This website is best viewed in a browser that supports web standards.

 The Commitment to Quality Award is given to outstanding individuals and teams whose work has notably enhanced Northwest's Culture of Quality and the institutional philosophy of continuous process improvement.

 The Commitment to Quality Award is one of the highest honors that Northwest Missouri State University can bestow on its students and employees.

-The web site was produced using Northwest staff and students and received support from Mary Ann Lowary, former vice president for university relations; Dr. Roger Von Holzen, CITE director; and Dr. Jon Rickman, vice president for information systems.
+The web site was produced using Northwest staff and students and received support from Mary Ann Lowary, former vice president for university relations; Dr. Roger Von Holzen, CITE director; and Dr. Jon Rickman, vice president for information technology.

 Kim Todd was the Northwest Online Museums Project Team Leader.
-Other staff responsible for the site's development include Jolaine Zweifel, CITE computer specialist; Crystal Ward, information systems junior web master; Cathy Palmer, B.D.
+Other staff responsible for the site's development include Jolaine Zweifel, CITE computer specialist; Crystal Ward, information technology junior web master; Cathy Palmer, B.D.
 Owens Library archivist; Kris Bakko, CITE faculty support technical assistant/secretary; and Darren Whitley, University Relations photographer.